 - 1. Application Form - 2.
 Application fee of \$50 (USD), non-refundable - 3.
 Examination Data. - a.
-Official score reports from the Graduate Record Exam (GRE) depicting performance in the areas of quantitative reasoning; and verbal and analytic writing are required.
-These data must be less than five (5) years old as of the date of application.
+Official score reports from the Graduate Record Exam (GRE) depicting performance in the areas of quantitative reasoning; and verbal and analytic writing are required but provisional admission may be granted for a period of time during which the applicant prepares and registers for the examination.
+In the event an applicant has extant GRE data, these data must be less than five (5) years old as of the date of application.
 Applicants must obtain a minimum combined verbal and quantitative score of 750 (or 285 if taken after August 1, 2011) and a minimum analytical writing score of 3.5. - 4.
 Transcripts for all graduate level coursework - 5.
 Three (3) recommendations from persons knowledgeable of applicant's professional experience and skills - 6.
 Resume or Curriculum Vita

 The Admissions Committee will review all documents and rate the applicants per their ability to successfully complete requirements within the doctoral program.
-In some cases, a conditional status may be granted with additional preparation required in order for an applicant to obtain full graduate status.
 In the event this review leads the Committee to make an affirmative decision, the applicant will advance to Stage Two of the application process.
 All decisions made by the Admissions Committee are final.
+In some cases, a conditional or provisional status may be granted with additional preparation required in order for an applicant to obtain full graduate status.

-Performance-Based Assessment Components (Stage Two Review)
+Performance-Based Assessment Component (Stage Two Review)